GOOGLE’S UPDATES: CORE WEB VITALS WILL BECOME RANKING FACTOR IN 2022

 A distinction is made in the data between “Lab” and “Field”.
 While “Lab” data are only extrapolations and approximations of how users are likely to use your website, “Field” data are real user data that Google provides you with.

-Google has put a lot of work into documenting these new values and implementing them into all of their tools.
+Google has put a lot of work into documenting these new values and implementing them into all of its tools.
 From my point of view, that shows the seriousness with which this approach is taken.